SaadiIftikhar/N26/Charters.md

 **Findings:**
 - ✅ All onboarding screens appeared in the expected sequence with smooth transitions.
 - ✅ Contextual help texts were displayed correctly and guided the user through initial actions.
 - 🔴 **Text Inconsistency:** The letter "i" does not have a dot above it in the title text "Say hi to your new finance tracker" and the supporting text "You're amazing for taking this first step towards getting better control over your money and financial goals."
 This inconsistency is also present in the fourth onboarding screen title text "financial" and the supporting text "financial."
+This could lead to confusion and diminish the perceived professionalism of the app.
 - 🔴 **Button Hidden Behind Overlay:** The "RESTORE" button is almost hidden behind the overlay "CLAIM MY OFFER" button on the one-time offer screen, requiring users to scroll up to see it fully.
+This could hinder user interaction and lead to frustration, as users may not notice the button.
+- 🔴 **Expense and Income Buttons Change to Plus and Minus:** The expense button changes to a minus (-) sign and the income button changes to a plus (+) sign after repeatedly closing the one-time offer screen and reopening the app.
+This inconsistency could confuse users regarding the functionality of these buttons, potentially leading to misunderstandings about how to manage their finances.

 **Prioritization:**
 **Priority: High**